thoughtspot/thoughtspot.github.io/_release/fixed.md

 - A problem with editing formulas was resolved where users were repeatedly and unnecessarily presented with disambiguation options.
 - An issue was resolved where a bar on the chart label did not match the underlying data.
 The data was correct, the label was not.
 - An issue was corrected where, if one snapshot deletion failed in any fashion, any subsequent attempts to delete a snapshot failed.
-- Users were unable to edit a KPI formula if the KPI formula was pinned to a pinboard.
+- Users were unable to edit a KPI formula if the KPI formula was pinned to a Pinboard.
-- Users were able to <strong>Select All</strong> for 1000+ items in a pinboard filter.
-This action was available but not supported and caused users to believe pinboard filters were not working.
+- Users were able to <strong>Select All</strong> for 1000+ items in a Pinboard filter.
+This action was available but not supported and caused users to believe Pinboard filters were not working.
 Now, the option to <strong>Select All</strong> no longer functions when there are 1000+ items in a filter.
 - Users were unable to restore a database backup without first renaming the backup.
 Renaming is no longer required.
 - Creating a formula on `cumulative_sum` function mistakenly caused an error to appear.
 This action no longer causes an error.
 - Some installations saw worksheet performance degrade for worksheets with a large number of columns.
 Users can now set a configuration option to avoid these problems.